ivan-alles/localizer/README.md

 4. Label objects with the **object** marker.
 5. Label images without any objects with the **empty** marker.

-This anno file can be specified in the model configuration:
+You can specify this anno file in the model configuration:

 ```json
 {